-North Highs Pool’s Future in Question but a Former ‘Otter’ is Trying to Save It
+Future of North High’s Pool in Question but Former ‘Otter’ is Trying to Save It

 Liz Weinheimer swam with Otters from age 7 to 18, and also had a place on the North High School swim team where she says she learned lessons she wouldn’t have gotten elsewhere.

-“Hard work, having to get up for practice at 6 a.m. before school, then going to school, then having a 2-3 hour practice after” said Weinheimer.
+“Hard work, having to get up for practice at 6 a.m. before school, then going to school, then having a 2-3 hour practice after,” said Weinheimer.

 She fears if the pool were to close others wouldn't learn those same lessons.
 Weinheimer is a single mother of one, and says the Otters program is the most affordable around.